Wealthsimple Review UK – Features & Fees Revealed

 Wealthsimple vs eToro

 Wealthsimple offers a simple solution for either general investing or retirement investing that requires very little work on your part.
-But how does this investment platform stack up against eToro, one of the top stock brokers in the UK?

 Unlike Wealthsimple, eToro isn’t a robo-advisor.
 This broker allows you to buy and sell hundreds of shares and ETFs from exchanges around the globe, all with no commissions and no account management fees.
 You can also invest in a wide range of other instruments with low fees.
 One thing to keep in mind about eToro is that it only offers general investing accounts.
 You cannot open an ISA or SIPP for tax-privileged investing.